MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 have this limitation.
 ```

-## iOS Sui mobile wallets do not work with Walrus Sites
+## iOS Sui mobile wallets do not work with the service worker Portal

 Service workers cannot be loaded inside an in-app browser on iOS, because of a limitation of the
 WebKit engine.
 As a consequence, Walrus Sites cannot be used within Sui-compatible wallet apps on
 iOS.
-Therefore, Sui wallets cannot currently be used on a Walrus Site on iOS.
-Note, however, that
+Therefore, Sui wallets cannot currently be used on a service-worker Portal on iOS.
+Note,
-*browsing* a Walrus Site is still possible on iOS through any browser.
-Only the connection to the
+however, that *browsing* a Walrus Site is still possible on iOS through any browser.
-wallet is impacted.

-The connection with the Sui Wallet apps works on Android devices.
+To provide a seamless experience for iOS users (and other users on browsers that do not support
+service workers), we implemented a redidect to a server-side Portal (<https://blob.store>).
+Whenever
+a user on an iOS wallet browses a Walrus Site, the redirect will automatically take them to the
+`<site_name>.blob.store` server-side Portal.
+This way, the user can still use the wallet.

 ```admonish note
 This limitation only applies to Portal based on service workers.
 A web Portal will not